 Participant recruitment.
 This study was approved by the appropriate university Human Ethics Committee.
 Recruitment information specified that we were seeking women that identified either as NZ European or NZ Māori.
-Recruitment was via advertising in the Māori students' University newsletter and, the University students' magazine, advertisement notices around the campus, and by as well as approaching femalespresenting information about the study in Māori classes and around the campus.
-At that time, potential participant were given contact information for the principal researcher, if they initiated contact with the researcher to ascertain more information about this study.
+Recruitment was via advertising in the Māori students' University newsletter and the University students' magazine, advertisement notices around the campus, and by presenting information about the study in Māori classes and around the campus.
+At that time, potential participants were given contact information for the principal researcher.
 Those who indicated (by contacting the researcher) an interest in being part of this study were then provided with an information sheet and consent form (via email), which they were asked to read through.
-At this that time, participants were advised to contact the researcher once they had completed the consent form if they wished to be part of this study.
+At that time, participants were advised to contact the researcher once they had completed the consent form if they wished to be part of this study.
 Once the researcher received completed consent forms, participants were provided with an appointment to complete the assessment.
 Participants completed the assessment on their own in a quiet room at the University, after the researcher reviewed the information in the information sheet and consent form with them.
-At this time, participants were advised of their right to change their mind and not complete the measures.
+At that time, participants were advised of their right to change their mind and not complete the measures.
 They were asked to answer the questionnaires honestly, told that there were no right or wrong answers and that responses would be kept confidential.